chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 - ModSecurity audit logs
 - Application logs (optional)

-**Log Destinations**
+**Log Storage**
-- ELK Stack (Elasticsearch, Logstash, Kibana)
-- AWS CloudWatch (alternative or complementary)
+- Local file-based logs on the server

-Logs are structured and stored for further processing by the AI engine.
+- Logs are structured to enable parsing by the AI engine

+**Optional Enhancement**
+- ELK-lite stack may be used for visualization purposes only
+- ELK is not required for core system functionality

 ---